PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-06 07:44:27
+Last updated: 2024-04-06 07:45:34
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Death can be the greatest opportunity of your life. - Berlin